OcelotBabou/Quartz/content/2-The World/Regions/Donatus Stultitia.md

 *[doh-nah-tuhs stool-tish-ee-uh]*
 ### 1. **Overview**

 Donatus Stultitia, otherwise known as the Mirage Plains, is a vast expanse of arid land characterized by relentless sun and parched earth.
-Most of the year, this desolate landscape endures a severe drought, believed to be the result of a curse inflicted by the Vilcren, the Goddess of agriculture, in response to the arrogance of men.
+Most of the year, this desolate landscape endures a severe drought, believed to be the result of a curse inflicted by the [[Vilcren]], the Goddess of agriculture, in response to the arrogance of men.
 Despite its harshness, the plains experience a miraculous transformation during its brief rainy season, which brings a riot of life and colour to the otherwise barren region.

 ![[mirageplains.webp]]